jercytryn/copyaihub/_pages/privacy.md

 classes: wide
 ---

 CopyAIHub does not collect personal data or use cookies.
-However, we use **Google Analytics** to collect **anonymous usage data** for improving the user experience.
-Google Analytics tracks:
+However, we use **Cabin Analytics** to collect **anonymous usage data** for improving the user experience, without relying on cookies and tracking.
+See [here](https://withcabin.com/privacy/copyaihub.com){:target="_blank" rel="noopener nofollow"} for more information.

-- Pages visited
-- Time spent on the site
-- Browser type & device

-### **Your Privacy Options:**
-- You can disable cookies in your browser settings to prevent tracking.
-- For full details on how Google uses data, visit [Google’s Privacy Policy](https://policies.google.com/privacy).

 **Contact**: [privacy@copyaihub.com](mailto:privacy@copyaihub.com)